Founder of South Barrington megachurch quits following misconduct allegations

-The Tuesday announcement by the Rev. Bill Hybels to his congregation comes after published reports Hybels was the subject of inquiries by church leaders.
-They were looking into claims Hybels engaged in inappropriate behavior with women in his congregation.
-He was cleared of the allegations.
+SOUTH BARRINGTON, Ill.
+(WLS) --Many church members said they knew about the controversy but had no idea it would come to this, and they're praying it won't cast a shadow over the church's mission.

-Hybels has been a counselor to presidents and is considered one of the most influential evangelical figures in the country.
-His announcement came at his church Tuesday night.
+Rev. Bill Hybel's 42-year journey with the Willow Creek Community Church came to an end Tuesday night with one final message

 "I have decided to accelerate my planned retirement date from October of this year to tonight.
-Now, this decision, so that you know, this decision was mine and mine alone after a lot of prayer," he told his congregation.
+This decision was mine and mine alone," Hybels said.

-Hybels, 66, is the founding pastor of Willow Creek Community Church, which is one of the largest in the country with eight Chicago-area locations serving more than 25,000 people every week.
-He started the church in Palatine in 1975.
+"I don't think it was really necessary just because of so many accusations.
+It wasn't enough," said Larry Swanson, Willow Creek member.

-He announced in 2012 he planned to retire in October of 2018.
+Other members believed it was the right decision for the community as a whole, and now they're praying it won't obscure the good work that they're trying to do.

-Hybels said he continues to enjoy support from the congregation, however, the controversy was a distraction from the church's work.
+Willow Creek is one of the largest churches in the country with eight locations in the Chicago area, serving more than 25,000 people every week.

 "What we saw here tonight is that we do have a man who is lying to thousands of people around the world.
 I have gotten to know some of the victims.
 I have gotten to know people that have been trying to speak out on their behalf for years," said Brandy Betts, Willow Creek member.